lblod/delta-producer-publication-graph-maintainer/README.md

 ## Discussions
 ### What is a cache graph anyway?
 The cache graph acts as an interemediate step in the delta (file) generation process.
 This has some benefits.
+TODO

 ### Why must the generated delta's of the application stack be rewritten by the producer?
 Simply writing all incoming delta messages to a file if the subject's `rdf:type` is of interest and offering those files to a consumer service may look as a simple and adequate solution at first sight, but it isn't.
 This simple approach has two downsides: